SamLukeYes/GDCSD/README.md

 ## Installation
 ### Windows
 Download the [binary release](https://github.com/SamLukeYes/GDCSD/releases), extract it to any directory you like, and then add the directory to `PATH`.
+If you already have another `aria2c.exe` installed in your `PATH`, you can delete the one packaged with GDCSD safely.

 You might also need [VCRUNTIME140](https://www.microsoft.com/en-us/download/details.aspx?id=52685) to run GDCSD binary.
-Remember to choose the x86 build.
+Remember to choose x86 build.

 ### Linux
 #### Arch-based distributions